IrmaniB/QA-Testing-Portfolio/real-time-media-qa/Test_Cases.md

 **Status:**
 Fail

+**Evidence:**
+[Add screenshot if applicable]

 **Notes:**
-Exact Error: getUserMedia error: NotReadableError Initial Mid-Stream Behavior: No application error path was triggered because the reviewed implementation only handles failures during the original getUserMedia() request and does not explicitly handle an already-active media track becoming unavailable.
+Exact Error: getUserMedia error: NotReadableError

+Initial Mid-Stream Behavior: No application error path was triggered because the reviewed implementation only handles failures during the original getUserMedia() request and does not explicitly handle an already-active media track becoming unavailable.

-Post-Refresh Path: handleError() → Generic/Other error path (NotReadableError) BUG-002 Reproduced: Repeated retries during the NotReadableError state appended duplicate error messages to the existing error container.
+Post-Refresh Path: handleError() → Generic/Other error path (NotReadableError)

+BUG-002 Reproduced: Repeated retries during the NotReadableError state appended duplicate error messages to the existing error container.

 Recovery Observation: After restoring the camera device, browser/device state did not immediately return to normal.
 Camera-use indicators remained visible during part of the recovery process even while getUserMedia() continued returning NotReadableError.
 Because this behavior may involve Chrome or operating-system device state, it is documented as an environment/recovery observation rather than attributed solely to the application.

+---

+## TC-007 - Unsupported Media Constraint Condition

+**Objective:**
+Verify that the application correctly handles an `OverconstrainedError` when the requested camera constraints cannot be satisfied by the available hardware.

+**Preconditions:**
+- WebRTC demo is accessible.
+- Camera is enabled and functioning.
+- Browser camera permission is available.
+- Chrome DevTools is accessible.
+- The application is using the default `window.constraints` object.

+**Test Steps:**

+1. Open the WebRTC `getUserMedia()` camera demo.
+2. Open Chrome DevTools.
+3. Select the **Console** tab.
+4. Modify the video constraints to request an unsupported exact resolution.
+5. Return to the application.
+6. Click **Open camera**.
+7. Observe the video area.
+8. Observe any error messages displayed.
+9. Observe the state of the **Open camera** button.
+10. Restore the original video constraint after testing.

+**Expected Result:**
+No camera stream initializes, and the video area remains blank.
+The application catches the constraint failure and displays a specific, user-friendly error message stating that the requested video resolution or settings are not supported by the hardware.
+The "Open Camera" button remains usable so that the user can retry once valid constraints are set.
+Restoring valid media constraints allows the application to successfully request permissions and initialize the video stream without requiring a page reload.

+**Actual Result:**
+The video area remained blank and no stream rendered when requesting `99999x99999` resolution.
+The page displayed a specific error message identifying the unsatisfied constraints: `OverconstrainedError: The constraints could not be satisfied by the available devices.
+Constraints: {"audio":false,"video":{"width":{"exact":99999},"height":{"exact":99999}}}` alongside `getUserMedia error: OverconstrainedError`.
+After valid constraints were restored, selecting Open Camera and allowing camera access successfully initialized the live video stream.
+However, the previous OverconstrainedError and generic getUserMedia error: OverconstrainedError messages remained visible beneath the active video stream and were not cleared after successful recovery.

+**Status:**
+Fail - OverconstrainedError branch handled successfully, but stale error state remained after successful recovery.

+**Evidence:**
+[Add screenshot if applicable]

+**Notes:**
+Exact Error Text: `OverconstrainedError: The constraints could not be satisfied by the available devices.
+Constraints: {"audio":false,"video":{"width":{"exact":99999},"height":{"exact":99999}}}`

+Flowchart Path Exercised: handleError() → OverconstrainedError specific branch → generic error output

+Recovery Defect: Successful camera initialization does not clear errors generated by previous failed attempts.
+This results in a contradictory UI state where the application simultaneously displays a functioning live stream and an error indicating that camera initialization failed.

 ---